OPALE-dev/HL7Swift/README.md

 Before everything you have to instanciate the `HL7` specification object as follow:

     let hl7 = HL7()

+If you don't want to know the details, skip to <a href="#parse-messages">Parse messages</a> section.
 The library manages all the 2.x HL7 versions implementation for you.
 An (kinda) enum defines the multiple versions, for example:

     let version = Version.v251